Supervisory Management (Blended Learning)

 If you're still stuck, contact our Admissions team on 066-714 96 96

-No, aside form the DEASP Fee Waiver, all part-time courses are fee-paying.
+No, aside from the DEASP Fee Waiver, all part-time courses are fee-paying.